caktus/guidebook/source/security.rst

     $ shopt -s extglob
     $ ssh-add ~/.ssh/id_!(*.sock|*.pub)

-    Enter passphrase for /Users/calvin/.ssh/id_rsa:
+Of if you're on a Mac (to add to your keychain):: bash

-    Identity added: /Users/calvin/.ssh/id_rsa (/Users/calvin/.ssh/id_rsa)
+    $ shopt -s extglob
-    Identity added: /Users/calvin/.ssh/id_ed25519 (calvin@172-20-0-91.caktus.lan)
+    $ ssh-add -K ~/.ssh/id_!(*.sock|*.pub)

 Possible shortcut: if all your keys are named ~/.ssh/id_rsa, ~/.ssh/id_dsa, ~/.ssh/id_ecdsa, ~/.ssh/id_ed25519 or ~/.ssh/identity, you can just use ``ssh-add`` with no arguments.

-Now that you've created a more secure 4096-bit key, or if you already had one, you should treat this as your default key.
+Now that you've created a more secure Ed25519 key, or if you already had one, you should treat this as your default key.
 You do not have to replace your 2048-bit key everywhere at this time, but any _new_ resources you or your team setup should use the new key.
 Add your key to the company intranet, replacing any previous key you had, so that anyone else granting you access to a server uses your new key.

 If any of your previous keys were smaller than 2048-bit then you must stop using them immediately.
 This means any servers you currently require those keys to use must be updated, on a project-by-project basis.